Prepare for Your Best Interview in 5 Steps

 2. Know What’s On Your Resume

-Always, always bring copies of your resume… but not for yourself.
+Always bring copies of your resume, but not for yourself.
 (You should already know what is on there.)
-Bring extras to give to your interviewer(s) and when questioned about certain aspects on your resume you shouldn’t have to look at it to refresh your memory of your life experiences.
-Also, make sure that your resume is in tip-top shape.
+Bring extras to give to your interviewer(s), and when questioned about certain aspects of your resume, you shouldn’t have to look at it to refresh your memory of your life experiences.
+Also, ensure that your resume is in top shape.

 3. Maintain Good Posture

-Keep good posture, but also make sure your back is touching the back of the seat.
-Sitting so far off the seat comes off as very rigid and like you are uncomfortable.
-(Have you ever caught a glimpse of someone sitting a mile away from the back of their chair just hanging off of the front of the seat?
+Maintain good posture, but also ensure your back is in contact with the back of the seat.
+Sitting so far off the seat comes across as very rigid and uncomfortable.
+(Have you ever caught a glimpse of someone sitting a mile away from the back of their chair, just hanging off the front of the seat?
 It’s awkward for everyone.)

 4. Know The Type Of Interview You’ll Be On

 Don’t ever assume the type of interview you will be going on.
-There are MANY types: one-on-one interviews, group interviews, behavioral interviews, skype interviews, and phone interviews to name a few.
-Ask the person who is scheduling your interview what type it will be so that you can prepare appropriately.
-If it is a group interview, ask the name of the other interviewers so that you can do your homework on each interviewer you will come in contact with.
+There are many types, including one-on-one interviews, group interviews, behavioral interviews, Skype interviews, and phone interviews, to name a few.
+Ask the person scheduling your interview what type it will be, so you can prepare accordingly.

 5. Define Three Stories Of Yourself